spleider/SongsBot/README.md

 At that point the Bot will respond by providing instructions for use.

 4) The bot will return youtube videos of the songs it deems appropriate.
-_Obviously the quality of the matches is extremely limited by the quality of the dataset._